Frequently Asked Questions

 why is building a new road so problematic?

 If the existing unpaved fire road, which runs parallel to Rt.
-40, is widened and paved that will be start of a road that could eventually connect to many more developments south of Park City Heights, including Deer Valley East.
+40, is widened and paved, that will be start of a road that could eventually connect to many more developments south of Park City Heights, including Deer Valley East.
 The traffic increases on Richardson Flat Road and Rt.
 248 would be enormous.

 Has a traffic study been conducted?

 Yes!
 The soon-to-open Studio Crossing development has land nearby that is much flatter and, therefore, easier for building.
 In addition, there are planned amenities at Studio Crossing that are much more attractive for affordable housing dwellers including retail, dining and easy access to public transit.
+Park City Municipal owns other land in the area, and we believe all parcels and local landowner relationships deserve vetting in order that the community be able to choose the best outcomes.